 Another downside of wet food is that it’s quickly perishable.
 You have to pick up your cat’s food after a few hours or it will spoil.
 This can be hard for cats that prefer to nibble throughout the day, especially if you’re not home and can’t feed three or four small meals a day.

-Leftovers must be promptly refrigerated and used within a week, so you need to stay on top of what’s left in the fridge.
+Leftovers must be promptly refrigerated.
+When stored in the fridge in an airtight container, some commercial food companies state that opened canned food might last as long as five to seven days.
+However, it’s best to use up leftover wet food within 72 hours, so stay on top of what’s left in the fridge.
 Marking the date on the can of food can help you do that.

 Wet Cat Food Pros